 WordPress.org is actually WordPress’s official website.
-Now, since this is an open-source system, you’re free to download it from WordPress’s website and use it to power your site.
+Now, since this is an open-source platform, you’re free to download it from the official website and use it to power your site.
 But if you want to use it, you need to have the technical know-how.

-Since most bloggers and business people don’t have the knowledge required to properly install WordPress and maintain it on a regular basis, they hire a professional to help them out.
-So while this platform gives you more options, you need to invest more time/money in it.
+It’s worth mentioning that most bloggers and business people don’t have the knowledge required to properly install WordPress and maintain it on a regular basis.
+As such, they often hire a professional to help them out.
+So while this platform gives you more options, you need to invest more time and money in it.

-Now that you have a general idea about the differences between the two, we should say see what are some of the advantages and disadvantages of both platforms.
+Now that you have a general idea about the differences between the two, let’s talk about some of the advantages and disadvantages of both platforms.

 WordPress.com Pros and Cons

 For starters, WordPress.com is perfect for inexperienced users who are trying to start their first personal/business website.
 That’s because you don’t need to download any additional software or plugins to use it.
 What’s more, you don’t need any actual coding skills to get a website up and running.

 It may take some time to get used to the interface, however, even if you never used a platform like this before, you’ll get the hang of it pretty quickly.
 WordPress.com is also great for young entrepreneurs who want to boost their personal brand and establish themselves as industry experts.

 Possibly the best thing about WordPress.com is that you can get started for free and upgrade it anytime you want.
 Some of the premium features include custom domain names, unlimited premium themes, more storage space, and a number of other benefits.